jamiepotepa/movie_db_app/README.md

 ## Instructions

 Clone the repository and run `npm install`.
-You can then run the blow commands,
+You can then run the following commands:

-### Commands

 `npm run dev-server` - local dev server.